CBIhalsen/PolyglotPDF/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. The API key is configured in config.json.
+3. Configure your API key in config.json.
 The alicloud translation API is not recommended.

 4. Run the application:
 ```bash